ProfessorManhattan/packer-ubuntu-desktop/README.md

 ## ➤ Requirements

-* At least one of the above virtualization platforms installed
+* At least one of the above virtualization platforms installed (VirtualBox is a good starting point if you do not already have one of the platforms installed)
 * [Packer](https://learn.hashicorp.com/tutorials/packer/getting-started-install)
 * [Vagrant](https://www.vagrantup.com/docs/installation)